The fun factor is an important indicator of your general condition when viewed over a longer period.

 If it drops permanently, you may be training too intensively.
 In the best case, the fun factor increases before important competitions.
 In normal training, however, the enjoyment will be more balanced, because a balanced training plan should be both demanding and athletically relaxing, instead of ending in burnout.

-Individual trainings can be very multifaceted and contain challenging and joyful sections alike.
+Individual training sessions can be very multifaceted and contain challenging and joyful sections alike.
 The value range for the enjoyment goes from 'very miserable' to 'balanced' to 'very joyful'.

 The perceived effort can provide information about your current condition and your daily form.